 In training our interns, one of the first lessons is on how to use influence to motivate action.
 We have them read Robert Cialdini’s book on influence.
 Each intern reports on assigned chapters and leads the discussion of topics in their chapters.
 Although the book was written before the days of social media, it’s just as applicable in that context.

-Some folks melt down influence to word of mouth, but influence is more that word or mouth.
+Some folks meltdown influence to word of mouth, but influence is more than word of mouth.